wp-plugins/sky-login-redirect/readme.txt

 == Upgrade Notice ==

-= 1.4 =
+= 1.5 =
-Attempt to redirect to the referring page even if $redirect_to wasn't explicitly set.
+Leaner and cleaner version.
+New features : now redirects to the homepage when you log out and login URI are without arguments, except for the admin pages.